unicode-org/icu/docs/userguide/format_parse/messages/index.md

 inconsistent with the rest of the patterns that ICU uses.

-It is also a bad internationalization practice, because most companies only translate into “generic” versions of the languages (French, or Spanish, or Arabic).
+It is also a bad internationalization practice, because most companies only translate into "generic" versions of the languages (French, or Spanish, or Arabic).
 So the translated patterns get used in tens of countries.
 On the other hand, skeletons are localized according to the MessageFormat locale, which should include regional variants (e.g., “fr-CA”).